Nordic Adventure (age 14+)

 What is the training schedule?

 The season starts mid-end September.
-Practices are held on the following days and times:
+Practices are typically held Saturday mornings and Wednesday evenings.
+For this year’s schedule, view our registration page.

 Where will the sessions take place?